 10. Did your kid just score an A on their report card?
 Watch your kid’s face light up when she receives ice cream for free after showing old-school-cool Margie’s Candies her grade.

 11. If your kid has a need for speed, take them indoor skydiving in a vertical wind tunnel at iFLY.
 You’ll love the insta-worthy photos of your kids making super silly faces in wind suits and helmets and it’s an adventure that’s thrilling for the whole family.

 12. Chicagoans love their sports (and their hot dogs), so it’s no surprise that Chicago added an American Association of Independent Professional Baseball team in 2018 paying homage to hot dogs: Chicago Dogs.
 The ballpark experience is a fun, low-key and approachable intro into the sport for kids.

-13. Pop Quiz: Do Chicagoans like ketchup on their hot dogs?
-Find out at one of the city’s famous hot dog joints.
+13. Speaking of dogs.
+Pop Quiz: Do Chicagoans like ketchup on their hot dogs?
+You’ll find out pretty quick when you ask for ketchup at one of the city’s famous hot dog joints.

 14. Walk around the grounds of an architectural marvel, the B’hai Temple in Wilmette and learn about the other six temples around the world by touring the basement museum (free and open to public).

 15. Try out broomball, similar to hockey but you run instead of skate, or go ice skating indoors at Robert Crown Community Center and Ice Complex.

 16. Costumed characters, period music, jousting tournaments, acrobatic and comedy acts, rides, games and food make Bristol Renaissance Faire a must-experience!
 And the dress-up fun isn’t just for the staff, join in by wearing your favorite Elizabethan-era England garb, or buy gear while you’re there.